Yes or Yes (song)

+Critical reception

 Background

 In early October 2018, advertisements with the phrase "Do you like Twice?
 Yes or Yes" (Korean: "트와이스 좋아하세요?
 YES or YES") were put up on subway billboards, drawing attention online.
 On October 11, JYP Entertainment confirmed that Twice planned to release their third Korean album of the year on November 5.
 The lead single's name, "Yes or Yes", along with the identical album name, was revealed on October 20 in a short clip which was part of a special video commemorating Twice's third anniversary.

 To promote the song, JYP Entertainment released a set of three teasers, composed of three versions "Y", "E" and "S", on October 28, 29 and 30, respectively.
-The teasers feature connected content, introducing the viewers to a creepy forest where Jeongyeon drives a car toward "TWICE Square".
+The teasers feature connected content, introducing the viewers to a creepy forest where Jeongyeon drives a car toward "Twice Square".
 Then Mina appears, saying "Hey boy!
 Look, I'm gonna make this simple for you.
 You got two choices: Yes, or yes", and the members perform the song's dance.
 On November 3, another video was released previewing all tracks from the album, including the song "Yes or Yes".